 A variable name in the data\scope\entity\list of the PRIVATE clause can be an allocatable array.
 If the allocatable array is allocated on entry to a parallel region, the private copies of the array has an allocation status of allocated and has the same rank and bounds as the PRIVATE variable.
-If the allocatable array is deallocated on entry to a parallel region, the private copies of the array has an allocation status of the array has an allocation status of the array has an allocated.
+If the allocatable array is deallocated on entry to a parallel region, the private copies of the array has an allocation status of deallocated.